 Continuing our highly engaging communication process through more than 859 school districts in Illinois, we helped facilitate teachers entering 21 different master’s degree programs and 9 different doctoral strands.

 KTA delivers a continuous needs analysis process leading to positive enrollment outcomes.
-KTA provides direct competitor and market analysis to GW regarding the availability of in demand programming.
-Through direct contact with individual teaches KTA acquires interested students, ready to apply, once new programs are created.
-The result of this collaborative effort KTA has provided GW nearly 600 doctoral students in North Carolina.
+KTA provides direct competitor and market analysis regarding the availability of in-demand programming.
+Through direct contact with individual teachers KTA acquires interested students, ready to apply, once new programs are created.
 Program development is significantly less risky when the market is identified and clarified before a KTA partner invests in the process.

 Our Southern California partner, Concordia University Irvine (CUI) has a long-standing relationship with the Association of California School Administrators (ACSA).
 KTA helps future administrators, not only with the steps they need to enroll in the Administrative Licensure Program, but also helps them obtain their free membership in the association.
 This gives our partner program a competitive advantage over similar programs in the very competitive Los Angeles and Orange County market.